OctopusDeploy/docs/docs/administration/octopus-dsc/tentacle-agent.md

 ![Output from Tentacle Agent DSC script](successfulruntentacle.jpg)

 That's it!
 OctopusDSC has installed, configured, and registered your Tentacle agent.
-This can be used to remotely manage large or dynamic infrastructures remotely with ease.
-Or it can be packaged with your OS images and used on initial server configuration.
+This can be used to remotely manage large or dynamic infrastructures remotely with ease, or it can be packaged with your OS images and used on initial server configuration.

 ## Configure your OctopusDSC script